sachinagada/secretsanta/README.md

 ### Personal Purpose

-I am using this application to try out angular2 front end with a go application.
-I also wanted to learn docker and how to containerize an app so using this application as a means of learning this technology.
+I am using this application to try develop my front-end skills while practicing my backend skills.
+The goal is to learn a front end framework and containerizing the whole application with docker and using kubernetes and GCP to expose the service.